radin-lawrence/S3-Shared-storage-set-up-for-Terraform-state-files/README.md

 -  Backend(S3) supports encryption in transit and encryption on the disk of the state file.

-## Features

- - Automatically store the state file in that backend after each "apply", so there’s no chance of manual error.

--  Backend(S3) supports encryption in transit and encryption on the disk of the state file.

 ## Creating an S3 bucket to store Terraform state file